-The Great Scottish Squirrel Survey returns for its third year this autumn.
-Saving Scotland's Red Squirrels is calling on people all over Scotland to explore outdoors and look out for tufted ears and bushy tails between 20-26 September (National Red Squirrel Week).
+The Great Scottish Squirrel Survey returns back in-person for its fifth year this autumn.
+Saving Scotland's Red Squirrels is calling on people all over Scotland to explore outdoors and look out for tufted ears and bushy tails between 2-8 October 2023 (National Red Squirrel Week).